CovertLab/wcEcoli/docs/misc/add_new_gene.md

 `python runscripts/manual/runParca.py --new-genes gfp`

-`python runscripts/manual/runSim.py --variant new_gene_expression 0 10 --generations 8`
+`python runscripts/manual/runSim.py --variant new_gene 0 10 --generations 8`
-Note: The numbers after new_gene_expression must be integers.
+Note: The numbers after new_gene must be integers.
 A different simulation will run for each value between the first and second specified numbers (inclusive).
 Note that for higher numbers, you may see `RuntimeError: GLP_EFAIL: Solver failure`.
 This is a representation of cell death, as this failure usually arises due to strain from insufficient cellular resources.

-`python models/ecoli/analysis/multigen/newGeneCounts.py`
+`python models/ecoli/analysis/multigen/new_gene_counts.py`

-`python models/ecoli/analysis/variant/newGeneCounts.py`
+`python models/ecoli/analysis/variant/new_gene_counts.py`

 `python models/ecoli/analysis/variant/doubling_time_histogram.py`